DataDog/integrations-core/ecs_fargate/README.md

    }
    ```

-    For more information about using the `awslogs` log driver in your task definitions to send container logs to CloudWatch Logs, see [Using the awslogs Log Driver][30].
+    For more information about using the `awslogs` log driver in your task or job definitions to send container logs to CloudWatch Logs, see [Using the awslogs Log Driver][30].
 This driver collects logs generated by the container and sends them to CloudWatch directly.

 3. Finally, use the [Datadog Lambda Log Forwarder function][31] to collect logs from CloudWatch and send them to Datadog.